Our Expert says

 ROSHI Expert Insight

-In April 2026, the bad credit loan segment continues to reflect the importance of regulated access and consistent assessment criteria.
-Licensed moneylenders remain open to evaluating borrowers with past credit challenges, provided there is sufficient income and a clear ability to repay.
-Monthly interest rates continue to stay close to 3.8%, reflecting the capped structure rather than fluctuations in market conditions.
+In June 2026, bad credit loans continue to highlight the importance of regulated borrowing access and responsible affordability assessment within Singapore’s consumer lending market.
+Licensed moneylenders remain open to reviewing applications from borrowers with past credit difficulties, provided there is sufficient current income and a reasonable repayment plan in place.

 What This Means for Borrowers